kemy0885-debug/Bean-Classification-ML/README.md

 -While the model was 93% accurate overall, it only correctly identified 88% of the Sira beans (Recall).
 Looking at the confusion matrix, we can see many Sira beans were misclassified as Dermason and vice versa.
 -Its also interesting to note that the bombay bean was precise 100% of the time.
 I don't know what a bombay bean looks like but it must have very uniquely distinct parameters from the other beans.

-## Deliverable 4:
+## Deliverable 4: Improved Model
-Things that could be changed to help with the precision for the confusion matrix:
+Gemini Suggested things that could be changed to help with the precision for the confusion matrix:
 - n_estimators:	The number of trees in the forest. ->	Try changing 100 to 200 or 500.
 - max_depth:	How deep each tree can grow. ->	Try setting max_depth=10 or max_depth=20.
 - min_samples_split:	The minimum number of data points needed to split a branch. ->	Try min_samples_split=5.